HSMathebula/Happen-Mathebula/README.md

 # Portfolio: App

-For this repository, I've created html templates and styling files in order to built a responsive portfolio ,  which can help to easy explorate  profiles from differents devices.
+I've created HTML templates and styling files for this repository to build a responsive portfolio, which can help explore profiles from different devices easily.

 ## Built With

 - Html
 - Css
-- Git & Github
+- Git & GitHub

 ## Live Demo (if available)